Overview

 Spider Veins and Varicose Veins

-As your uterus grows, it can put additional pressure on your veins in the lower half of your body, especially in your legs.
-This causes your veins to work extra hard to circulate up to 50% additional blood volume in your body.
+As your uterus grows, it can put additional pressure on your veins in the lower half of your body, especially your legs.
+This causes your veins to work extra hard to circulate up to 50% additional blood volume.
 On top of this, progesterone can relax your blood vessels.

-Spider veins are tiny red or bluish veins that most often appear on your legs but can also appear on other parts of your body.
+Spider veins are tiny red or bluish veins that most often appear on your legs but can also appear on other body parts.
 Other than changing the appearance of your skin, they are painless.
 Varicose veins are more prominent, protruding veins.
 Varicose veins have the potential to be uncomfortable.
 These are hereditary, but the good news is that you can do some things to treat them if they do show up.
 See this episode for more information on treatment.
 Spider and varicose veins should go away in the months after you have your baby.

 Hemorrhoids